 Plus Token generated $ 2.9 billion in 2019, covering 64 percent of the volume of cryptocurrency crimes.
-Plus Token was a cryptocurrency Ponzi scheme camouflaged as a high return investment program.
-The operation ended as of June 2019.
+Plus Token was a cryptocurrency Ponzi scheme camouflaged as a high-return investment program.
+The operation ended in June 2019.
 Plus Token executives abandoned the plan, withdrawing about $ 3 billion in cryptocurrency.
-This Ponzi scheme scam caused bitcoin prices to drop drastically in 2019.
+This Ponzi scheme scam caused Bitcoin prices to drop drastically in 2019.

 The KuCoin hacking took place on September 26.
 The cyber-hacked cryptocurrency provider KuCoin has securely stored its cryptocurrency from the web and in hot wallets instead of remote cold wallets.
 However, the firm team found that cryptocurrency from hot wallets, including Bitcoin, Ethereum, and ERC-20 tokens, was emptied after spotting some major withdrawals.

 Turkey recently faced a Thodex scandal.
-Last week, the cryptocurrency exchange platform, Thodex, announced on the website that the exchange would be closed for a few days to provide better service to users.
+Last week, the cryptocurrency exchange platform, Thodex, announced on its website that the exchange would be closed for a few days to provide better service to users.